Print/Photography accreditation for the 2016 IIHF Ice Hockey World Championship in Moscow and St. Petersburg, Russia is now closed.

-For international radio and TV requests as well as websites with audio/video coverage please contact Wanda Bura at Infront Sports – Wanda.Bura@infrontsports.com.
-The RTV application process will begin in early February.
+For radio and TV requests as well as websites with audio/video coverage please contact Wanda Bura at Infront Sports – Wanda.Bura@infrontsports.com.

-Accreditation for the 2015 IIHF Ice Hockey World Championship Division I Group A in Krakow, Poland, can be requested until 29 March 2015.
+Media accreditation for the 2016 IIHF Ice Hockey World Championship Division I Group A in Katowice can be requested until 3rd April.

-Media accreditation for the 2015 IIHF Ice Hockey Women's World Championship in Malmo, Sweden, can be requested until 27 February 2015.
+Media accreditation for the 2016 IIHF Ice Hockey Women's World Championship in Kamloops, Canada, can be requested until 24 March 2016.

 For non-top-division events (Division I, II etc.) that are not listed, please contact the organizing member national association.
 The contact information can be found here.